hurelhuyag/money/README.md

 - No Currency requirement.
 Just Money Amount
 - Internally use `long` as money amount in cents
 - Simple To use
-- Fast because integer math operation.
-Event division is integer math
+- Fast because of integer math operation.
+Even divide operation is integer math
 - Every method mimics every BigDecimal.
-If you know BigDecimal, You know how to use.
+If you know BigDecimal, You know how to use it.
 - Edge cases tested and compared with BigDecimal

 ## Requirement

 - Money amounts are coded in cents precision
-- Expecting 100 cents are 1 unit currency
+- Expecting 100 cents are 1 unit of currency
 - Divide operation has 3 choices for rounding.
 HALF_DOWN, HALF_UP, and HALF_EVEN

 ## How to use